Fingolfin: High King of the Noldor

-Fingolfin's son Fingon rescued Maedhros, son of Fëanor, who in gratitude waived his claim to kingship: thus, Fingolfin became High King of the Noldor.
-He then ruled from Hithlum, by the northern shores of Lake Mithrim.
+Fingolfin's son Fingon rescued Maedhros, son of Fëanor, who in gratitude waived his claim to kingship.
+Fingolfin thus became High King of the Noldor.
+He ruled from Hithlum, by the northern shores of Lake Mithrim.

 After defeating the Orcs in the Dagor Aglareb, Fingolfin maintained the Siege of Angband for nearly 400 years.
-The Siege was ended by Morgoth's sudden assaults in the Dagor Bragollach, the Battle of Sudden Flame, and many peoples of Beleriand fled.
+The Siege was ended by Morgoth's sudden assault in the Dagor Bragollach, the Battle of Sudden Flame, and many peoples of Beleriand fled.

 Death: single combat with Morgoth

-When Fingolfin learned of this, and received false report that his allies had been routed on all fronts, he became filled with wrath and despair.
+When Fingolfin learned of this, and received false reports that his allies had been routed on all fronts, he became filled with wrath and despair.
 He immediately took his horse Rochallor and sword Ringil, and rode alone to Angband.
 All enemies fled from him, fearing his anger, and mistaking him in his fury for Oromë, the Vala patron of hunters.

 Fingolfin smote the gates of Angband and challenged Morgoth to single combat.
 Though Morgoth feared Fingolfin (of all the Valar, Morgoth was the only one to know fear), he had to accept the challenge—or face shame in the eyes of his servants.
 Seven times Fingolfin wounded Morgoth and seven times Morgoth cried in pain, and seven times the host of Morgoth wailed in anguish, but he could not be slain for he was one of the Valar.

 Whenever Morgoth attacked, Fingolfin avoided Morgoth's weapon Grond, the hammer of the underworld, as it cracked the ground so violently smoke and fire darted from the craters.
 Eventually, however, Fingolfin grew weary and stumbled on a crater.
 Then Morgoth pinned Fingolfin with his foot, and killed him, but not before he, with his last act of defiance, hewed at Morgoth's foot.
 Morgoth thenceforward always walked with a limp.
 Enraged, Morgoth sought to desecrate the body of the valiant king, but Thorondor, Lord of Eagles flew down, raked Morgoth's eyes, and carried Fingolfin's body away to be placed on a cliff overlooking Gondolin.
 Later, Fingolfin's son Turgon built a cairn over his father's remains.